Louise McNair: Hosmer Hall

-The instructors in Hosmer Hall were all graduates of the leading colleges to meet the standards demanded by the college entrance requirements.
-It was the policy of Hosmer Hall always to have among the instructors one or two recent graduates from college to keep a diverse range of staff ages.
-Grace Burnham was the assistant principal, with a degree of Bachelor of Arts from Washington University in St. Louis; Cora L. Swift, French; Alice M. Miller, Latin; H. Carolyn Percy, English, and Florence Elizabeth Lange, German, represented the teachers of languages.
-Alice M. Hasey, science; E. Hoefman, home economics; Sadie Ingram, Grace Jencke, preparatory department.
-Senta Goldberg, Harriet Downing-Macklin, Arthur Lieber, Emily J. Griffin, Elizabeth D. Slack, and Mary F. Gold, as the very efficient matron, composed the Faculty.
+She believed in children attending school full-time, and that school should be the primary focus for children while attending.
+Her views on extracurricular activities for children emphasized the importance of building skills- she noted a particular difference between girls learning societal norms as before and going downtown to matinees.
+Her goal was to train young girls' minds, in order to let them do their own thinking.
+After the girls graduated school, she wanted her students to have the skills necessary to make a difference, which was successful in several cases.
+Notable alumnae of Hosmer Hall school included Sara Teasdale, Caroline Risque, Zoe Akins, Berenice Wyer, all of whom became notable women in St. Louis.

 The number of resident pupils was limited to thirty.
 It was the intention of the school each year to have the household composed keen students.
 Graduates from the school were admitted on certificate and did commendable work at Wellesley College, Smith College, Vassar College, Wells College, Mount Holyoke College, University of Michigan, University of Nebraska, University of Missouri, Washington University in St. Louis and other institutions of similar standing.
 Instruction in instrumental music was given by the Kroeger School of Music.
 The director, Ernest Kroeger, had an international reputation as a teacher, composer and concert pianist, and his assistants were all trained musicians.
 Hosmer Hall was bought by the state as a junior school in 1936 and although it was rebuilt in 1965 the site is still used for education.